The Chunum Temple, Mt. Chiri, Korea (Chôsen Chiizan Sen’in-ji), from the series Views of Korea, Continued (Zoku Chôsen fûkei).

 The Woodblock Print

-This woodblock printing by Kawase Hasui is a 6mm seal lifetime printing.
-This is an excellent impression, with rich color and in good condition.
-The only flaws are remnants of being tacked to a board.
+This woodblock printing by Kawase Hasui is a 6mm seal lifetime printing in very fine condition; excellent impression, with rich color, intact and mostly clean margins, and a clean verso.

 About the Artist